umuttrk/work-desk-reservation/README.md

 ## TODO
-* Setting page
+* User profile update page
-* Improvement backend
+* Pagination for showMyReservations
 * Limitations for reservations
 * Improvement adminControl pop-up
-* Associate database mail of user and reserved_by
+* Associate user mail with reserved_by
 * ...